La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ca'o
 : tense particle: the event is in progress

+mo'u
+: tense particle: the event is complete

 co'i
 : tense particle: the event is viewed as a whole (has started and then finished)